onlyquake/xonotic-wiki/Framegroups.md

 For modelers
 ------------

-It is named <modelname.extension>.framegroups.
+It is named `<modelname.extension>.framegroups`.
 So if you are editing Ignis, it would be called `ignis.iqm.framegroups`.

 Inside the file, the playermodel’s animations are defined one per line.